German Shepherd Anxiety: When Protectiveness Becomes a Problem

 What GSD anxiety looks like

-Anxiety in German Shepherds tends to manifest with considerably more physical intensity and vocal output than in lower-drive breeds, because the same autonomic arousal system that makes them exceptionally responsive working dogs also amplifies their stress responses to a level that is difficult to overlook.
+Anxiety in German Shepherds tends to manifest with considerably more physical intensity and vocal output than in lower-drive breeds.
+The same autonomic arousal system that makes them exceptionally responsive working dogs also amplifies their stress responses to a level that is difficult to overlook.

 Many GSD owners misattribute these anxiety presentations to stubbornness or dominance, when in reality a dog that barks at every environmental sound, cannot achieve voluntary settling, or guards obsessively is far more likely operating from a state of chronic over-arousal than from deliberate defiance.